jamestang23/YingTang/_index.md

 ---
 # Display name
-title: Haotian Xie 谢昊天
+title: Fangfang Wang 王芳芳

 # Full name (for SEO)
-first_name: Haotian
+first_name: Fangfang
-last_name: Xie
+last_name: Wang

 # Username (this should match the folder name)
 authors:
-  - 谢昊天
+  - 王芳芳

 # Is this the primary user of the site?
 superuser: false